qiboteam/qibocal/doc/source/protocols/signal/time_of_flight.rst

         nshots: 1024
         relaxation_time: 20_000

 Although it is possible to avoid setting a specific readout amplitude, it is generally useful to set a high value here.
-Indeed, we are not looking for the optimal amplitude but want to have a signal with enough power so that it is clear when it starts.
+Indeed, we are not looking for the optimal amplitude but we want to have a signal with enough power so that it is clear when it starts.

 Acquisition
 ^^^^^^^^^^^